 Kotila further realised the difficulty when writing her master's thesis.
 She studied resilience on individual, organisational and regional levels; their definitions and measurement.
 Her data included one of the city of Oulu’s venture capital funds.
 She analyzed the success of these funds and their effect on regional resilience specifically.

 Kotila concluded that individual, organisational and regional resilience are connected, but it is still unclear how they are connected - more research is needed.

 “Measuring resilience on the individual level is difficult.
 Even if a person is resilient as an individual, that might change when affiliated to a group.
 A certain factor can promote resilience in one context but be harmful in another.
 We need more research to understand how everything is connected,” Kotila says.

 Mourelatos says that his main research interest is in behavioral economics, because integrating psychological concepts (such as mood and personality) into the research helps understand how individual characteristics affect economic decision-making.

-Simonen further adds that economics is at heart about the choices that people make, and that creates difficulties in the measurements, and generalizations of findings.
+Simonen further adds that economics is at heart about the choices that people make, and that creates difficulties in the measurements, and generalisations of findings.